Bickolus/portfolio-v2/README.md

 ## License

-This project is not under any license.
+This project is under the "Unlicense" license.

 ## Questions